-The CALLIOPE team will eventually consist of PI Josephine Hoegaerts, 2-3 junior researchers, and project coordinator Taru Auranne.
+The CALLIOPE team currently consists of PI Josephine Hoegaerts, postdoctoral researcher Esha Sil, and doctoral student Ludovic Marionneau.
+The administrative contact for CALLIOPE is project coordinator Taru Auranne.

 Associate Professor Josephine Hoegaerts is PI of the ERC Starting Grant Vocal Articulations of Parliamentary Identity and Empire.

 Hoegaerts’ current research focuses on the aesthetics and politics of the voice in the long nineteenth century.
 Combining methodologies from history, sound studies and musicology, she traces the evolution of the ‘sound’ of propriety, authority and health as it was constructed by various experts on the voice and performed by public speakers in the nineteenth century.

 Her wider research interests concern the practices of articulation and embodiment that created modern citizenship in the nineteenth century.
 Whilst her previous research elucidated aspects of the construction of the citizen self (i.e. masculinity, maturity, dignity, notions of authority and rationality), in her current research on the articulation of ‘vocalized’ identities within modern nations (notably in England, the Low Countries and France, and their respective colonies) the politics of location (including nationalized images of the artistic voice), and socio-cultural embeddedness (e.g. through vocal education for adult and younger non-professionals) come to the fore.